PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

 Our goal is to record statistics that can be used to estimate standard deviation or standard error.
 Many different methods can be used to summarize data, and this is reflected in the diversity of statistics that are reported.
-An overview of these methods is given in and a description below.
+An overview of these methods is given in a description below.

 Where available, direct estimates of variance are preferred, including